JSpeedie/CSCD58-Final-Project/README.md

 transfers.
 Evaluated the different options to determine what works best with the chosen codebase.

+For the parallelization, we opted for a simplistic approach of distributing file chunks across a set of data connections by cycling through each associated file descriptor.
+The aim is to keep much of the FTP control logic the same.

+Jacky was also responsible for cleaning up the build process and code, as well as preparing the video demo of pec-ftp in action.

 # How to run and test